Formula One chiefs to make final call on Bahrain race

 GREEN LIGHT?

-Circuit officials said preparations are fully under way and there was no reason to think the race would not proceed at the Bahrain International Circuit, built in Sakhir at a cost of $150 million (93 million pounds).
+Circuit officials said preparations are fully under way and there was no reason to think the race would not proceed at the Bahrain International Circuit, built in Sakhir at a cost of $150 million.

 "We are satisfied the sport's governing body, the FIA, is satisfied and the commercial rights holders are satisfied that a safe and successful event can be achieved," said Jassim Albardooli, a spokesman for Bahrain International Circuit.